In the foreground is a footpath that leads around the reservoir and towards Cardross Road.

 – see that item for further details).

-Incidentally, the start of the speech made by Mr Wylie on the day is the only place where I have seen attested a then prevalent belief regarding the large boulders on Carman Hill (NS3779 : View over ancient hill-fort
+Incidentally, the start of the speech made by Mr Wylie on the day mentions a belief that was then prevalent regarding the large boulders on Carman Hill (NS3779 : View over ancient hill-fort

 The occasion was evidently marked by a concert held beside the reservoir, though no mention of this is made in the old newspaper report.
 See pages 71, 74, 89, and 121 of "Renton Between the Wars" (2007) by the late Jim Murphy; in particular, page 74 of that book has a picture captioned "The Glen Concert up at the Black Castle, Carman Hill, to commemorate the opening of the dam to supply water to Renton in 1886".